scubajorgen/TomTomWatch/README.md

 TomTomWatch can add height to the GPX files by reading the height from a Google service based on the coordinate.
 See [my blog](https://blog.studioblueplanet.net/software/tomtomwatch).
 Set heightService=google and fill in the API key in heightServiceKey in the properties file tomtomwatch.properties.

+### The Watch serial number is not shown?
+Known issue.
+Replace the USB driver by 'WinUSB' using the [Zadig tool](https://zadig.akeo.ie/).
+Only do this for the Watch.
+Beware that other programs using the watch won't work anymore.

 ## License
 This software is published under the MIT license: